-A narrator says that years before writing "Dr. Jekyll and Mr. Hyde," Robert Louis Stevenson wrote a story about good and evil at war within a man.
-On Christmas Eve, the solitary Markheim watches the maid leave a shopkeeper alone in his shuttered store.
+A narrator (Ray Milland) says that years before writing "Dr. Jekyll and Mr. Hyde," Robert Louis Stevenson wrote a story about good and evil at war within a man.
+On Christmas Day, the solitary Markheim watches the maid leave a shopkeeper alone in his shuttered store.
 Markheim knocks, explaining that he must buy a present for his fiancée.
-The avaricious shopkeeper looks away and Mannheim commits a violent crime.
+The avaricious shopkeeper looks away and Markheim commits a violent crime.
 Now, he must find the man's money before the maid returns.
 At first he feels anguish and despair, then he searches.
 A stranger enters the room and offers a bargain.
 Does the stranger's identity matter, and will Markheim take the deal?
-The bell rings at the door: the maid has returned.
+The bell rings at the door; the maid has returned.
 Written by

 This is an episode from "Screen Directors Playhouse"--an anthology series that featured an incredible lineup of actors and directors--often some of the best talent Hollywood had to offer.